 The URI of a ConceptReference.
 This should be populated in the case where the selected value is a PermissibleValue and either (a) the owning Enumeration is stereotyped by ScopedIdentifier and it has a uriPattern attribute or (b) the PermissibleValue includes a meaning tag of type ConceptReference, in which case uri equals the uri of the ConceptReference.

-If two TerminologyCodes have the same uri, they are considered to be identical.
-If a uri is absent in one or both TerminologyCodes, they are considered to be identical only if the terminologyId and code are the same.
+If two TerminologyCodes have the same uri they are considered to be identical.
+If a URI is absent in one or both TerminologyCodes they are considered to be identical only if the terminologyId and code are the same.